treble37/video_streamer/NOTES_TO_READ.md

 ####Approach

-I used Ruby on Rails and RSpec to test and drive out the unit tests, along with Capybara to drive the integration testing.
+I used Ruby on Rails and RSpec to test and drive out the unit tests, along with Capybara to drive some simple integration testing.
+I also used Jasmine to unit test that a controller function $scope property values are set correctly.

 ####User Interface